 Why choose this course

-This course will teach you the skills you need to make an impact on this new, exciting position within healthcare.
+Our Physician Associate Studies PGDip course will teach you the skills you need to make an impact in this new, exciting position within public and private healthcare.
 It will enable you to develop the well-rounded knowledge and skills that modern practice demands and which potential employers search for.

 What you will study

-With an emphasis on studying, developing your clinical skills and placement experience opportunities, our course provides a natural step up from a successful undergraduate degree in biosciences, life sciences or health sciences if you’re keen to take on the challenge of becoming a qualified physician associate.
+With an emphasis on studying, developing your clinical skills and placement experience opportunities, our course provides a natural step up from a successful undergraduate degree in biosciences, life sciences or health sciences.

 This course will give you the skills you need to assess, diagnose and manage various medical problems as a self-assured, confident medical professional.
 Spending time with an experienced senior doctor, whether working under supervision or alongside your mentor, you will assist patients who present with numerous different conditions.